6 Epic Team Photography Ideas to Inspire Your Next Shoot

 Source: Peerspace

-Unless you’re required to shoot in the office for logistical or branding reasons, consider booking a location on Peerspace for your photoshoot instead.
-For example, this 1,600-square-foot studio loft in Los Angeles has backdrops, green screens, and industrial “steampunk” sets.
+We love this 1,600-square-foot studio loft in Los Angeles, CA since it has backdrops, green screens, and industrial “steampunk” sets.
 They also have a variety of photo and lighting equipment available to rent along with the location.

 2. Get creative with your dress code